 This spell allows the caster to bind, restore, and repair physical objects.
-Casters of this spell may mend any object easily carried by one person, such as weapons/shield/armor, including weapons, armor, gates, or a single hit to a ship.
+Casters of this spell may mend any object easily carried by one person, such as weapons/shield/armor.
 A suit of armor is considered to be a single item.
 Dispel Magic does not negate the effect of the Mending spell.
 A caster mending their donned physical armor will also restore their 'Skin Armor' spell.